 If you are spending a full day, splurge on the Total Experience Tickets, which gets you into 8 attractions at the Bronx Zoo, including the monorail and children’s zoo.
 It absolutely made sense to us to spend the extra and be able to fully experience the zoo.
 We thoroughly enjoyed all eight of the extra attractions.
 Plus, if you have kids, the children’s zoo was a big part of the trip, from cute animals to interactive exhibits (like tunneling around the prairie dogs)!

 We also got 10% off by booking online, which is worth saving for our family of four.
 (Also keep in mind you have to print the tickets, as we reserved our tickets from our hotel and had to scramble to find a way to print the tickets!)

-Plan on spending a full day there, and prioritize what you want to see.
+Plan on spending a full day there, and prioritize

 The day we went to the Bronx Zoo, it was open from 10am-5pm.
 We go there right when the park opened, and spent every minute exploring the park.
 It was a long day, but definitely worth it.
 There is a lot of ground to cover, and we did miss a few small things even though we tried to not spend too much time at any exhibit.
 There were many exhibits that we went through very quickly, such as walking by the primates.
 If we had spent a lot of time at each exhibit, we would not have had time to make it through the whole zoo.

 If there are specific exhibits you want to see most, plan on going to those first, as you may not have time to see everything, as it is very possible you may run out of time to see everything.

 And keep in mind the events at the zoo, scheduling your day around your top picks.